 together when our expectations are not met.
 In the

-diagnostics of community, this work of vulnerability often collides with two
+diagnostics of community, this work of vulnerability will often collides with two

 hidden impulses: inadequacy and cynicism.